elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-index-only`

 Index a metrics document corpus.
 This challenge can be used as a baseline when comparing benchmarking results with other refresh-oriented track challenges.
+This challenge can be executed against both stateful and serverless Elasticsearch.

 #### Parameters